Universal Description, Discovery and Integration (UDDI) is a directory service where businesses can register and search for Web services.

 What is UDDI?

 UDDI is an XML-based standard for describing, publishing, and finding Web services.
-UDDI stands for Universal Description, Discovery and Integration.
+UDDI data model:

 An XML Schema for describing businesses and web services.
 The data model is described in detail in the "UDDI Data Model" section.UDDI API Specification: